futurestudio/futureflix-starter-kit/README.md

 Error fixes and additional explanations are always welcome.
 If you find something, we absolutely appreciate your pull request.

 Make it rock!

+## Thank You with a Hug!
+It’s great to see you exploring this repository.
+Really!
+Dig through the code and hopefully you’ll take wins away ❤️

+### Sample data from trakt.tv
+Movie and TV show sample data for Futureflix comes from [trakt.tv](https://trakt.tv/).
+Track your progress on watched movies and shows, never forget where you left off a week ago!
+Trakt is a nice platform with dozens of apps for any client.
+We’re not payed to say that 😅